Eric Clapton: Continued success

 Clapton also got together with the Bee Gees for charity.
 The supergroup called itself the Bunburys, and recorded a charity album with the proceeds going to the Bunbury Cricket Club in Cheshire, which plays exhibition cricket matches to raise money for nonprofit organisations in England.
 The Bunburys recorded three songs for The Bunbury Tails: "We're the Bunburys", "Bunbury Afternoon" and "Fight (No Matter How Long)".
 The last song also appeared on The 1988 Summer Olympics Album and went to No. 8 on the rock music chart.
 Clapton played at the cricket club's 25th anniversary celebrations in 2011, which were held at London's Grosvenor House Hotel.
 In 1988, he played with Dire Straits and Elton John at the Nelson Mandela 70th Birthday Tribute at Wembley Stadium and the Prince's Trust rock gala at the Royal Albert Hall.
 In 1989, Clapton released Journeyman, an album that covered a wide range of styles, including blues, jazz, soul and pop.
 Collaborators included George Harrison, Phil Collins, Daryl Hall, Chaka Khan, Mick Jones, David Sanborn and Robert Cray.
 The song "Bad Love" was released as a single and later won the Grammy Award for Best Male Rock Vocal Performance.

 Son's death, "Tears in Heaven"

+I remember putting the phone down and calmly walking from my hotel [in N.Y.C.] to that place as if nothing happened.
+And I walked past the street and, this is a terrible thing of shame for me, which I'll never, ever perhaps recover from and seeing that, seeing a crowd of people and a paramedic van and knowing that he was there [trying to be resuscitated] and walking by, I'll punish myself forever about why didn't I run?
+Why didn't I go to see him? … the truth is I couldn't.
+I was so frightened.